Penetration-free Solid-Fluid Interaction on Shells and Rods: Introduction

 To overcome these challenges, we propose a position-level framework that addresses contacts between fluid interfaces and thin elastic objects.
 Our approach focuses on rigorously enforcing non-penetration and incompressible volume constraints during solid-fluid contact through an optimization process.
 At the core of our model is a novel implicit distance metric derived from the level-set field.
 This metric measures the relative distance between a solid vertex and its closest fluid surface patch.
 It is then formulated as a barrier potential to enforce interpenetration-free contacts.
 Our framework seamlessly integrates inertia, fluid incompressibility, solid elasticity, physical damping, collision, and contact into a unified system.
-By incorporating these advancements, our framework provides a comprehensive and versatile solution for accurately simulating solid-fluid coupling phenomena with thin objects, opening up new possibilities for understanding and visualizing complex interfacial dynamics.
+By incorporating these advancements, our framework provides a comprehensive and versatile solution for simulating solid-fluid coupling phenomena with thin objects, opening up new possibilities for understanding and visualizing complex interfacial dynamics.

 Our solid-fluid interaction system draws inspiration from two categories of established work: solid-fluid coupling schemes \cite{robinson2008two} and incremental potential contact (IPC) \cite{li2020incremental}, which have demonstrated significant success in handling solid-fluid and solid-solid coupling problems with diverse geometries and physics.
-In our framework, we combine the computational advantages of both approaches to establish a coupling system.
-This system is built upon implicit interface positions enhanced by novel constraint enforcement, Newton solver, and time integration schemes, allowing us to efficiently address the coupling optimization problem and facilitate accurate solid-fluid contact treatments.
+In our framework, we combine the computational advantages of both approaches to establish a coupling systems.
+This system is built upon implicit interface positions enhanced by novel constraint enforcement, Newton solver, and time integration schemes, allowing us to efficiently address the coupling optimization problem and facilitate solid-fluid contact treatments.
+In contrast to fragmented approaches that treat different interaction targets separately, our framework is based on a unified energy-based formulation for solid-fluid interaction.

 We summarize the main contributions of our approach as: \begin{itemize} \item A position-level contact model between solids and fluids equipped with conservation-of-volume and penetration-free constraints; \item A novel approach to enforce the incompressibility of the level-set method, without the need for high-order advection schemes or auxiliary particles; \item A Newton solver with line search filtered by Continuous Collision Detection (CCD) to resolve positional constraints between solids and fluids; \item A unified framework to simulate interactions between Eulerian fluids and Lagrangian solids of arbitrary codimension. \end{itemize}